Signals intelligence by alliances, nations and industries: Japan

+They collected signals from the Sino–Soviet border conflict of 1969 and the Soviet Afghan war of 1979.

+They were also involved in intercepting communications that led to and after the shooting of Korean Air Lines Flight 007 through the Wakkanai Station.

-In 1996, Japan created its first post-WWII major intelligence organization, the Defense Intelligence Headquarters (DIH).
+In 1997, Japan created its first post-WWII major intelligence organization, the Defense Intelligence Headquarters (DIH).

-Its SIGINT Division is the largest in the organization, with a Ground Self Defense Force unit in Ichigawa, targeting North Korea.
-The Division also has two Wullenweber intercept and direction finding, as well as offices in Kobunato (in Niigata Prefecture), Oi (in Saitama Prefecture), Tachiarai (in Fukushima Prefecture), and Kikaijima (in Kagoshima Prefecture).
+Its SIGINT Division is the largest in the organization, with a Ground Self Defense Force unit in Ichigawa, targeting China,North Korea and Russia.
+The Division also has two Wullenweber intercept and direction finding, as well as offices in Kobunato (in Niigata Prefecture), Ooi (in Saitama Prefecture), Tachiarai (in Fukuoka Prefecture), and Kikaijima (in Kagoshima Prefecture).

+The successful interception of North Korean communications by Kikaijima station later led to a naval shootout between ships of the Japan Coast Guard and a suspected North Korean spy boat in 2001 near the island of Amami-Ōshima before the latter had been destroyed.